6 Ways to Make Safe, Problem-Free, Homemade Fabric Softener, Dryer Sheets

 Get a glass jar with a tight-fitting lid.
 Start with one cup of Epsom salts and about 10 drops essential oil (lavender, lemon, eucalyptus are all nice, or create your own signature blend).
 Give it a good shake or stir well.
 Apply the lid and you’re good to go.

-To use, add 1/4 cup of your homemade “crystals” (more or less to your preference) to the washer, not the dryer, along with your detergent.
-The results will be fresh clean static-free laundry with a nice subtle scent.
+To use, toss about 1/4 cup of your homemade “crystals” (more or less to your preference) into the washer drum before you start the wash and before you drop in your clothes.
+Launder as usual.
+This does not replace your regular detergent.
+Do not put this into the washer’s liquid dispenser or the dryer.
+The results will be laundry with a nice subtle scent.

 How do they work?
 Imagine now a big load of wet bath towels going into the dryer.
 You hit “start” and that massive wad of wet fabric will flop around and stick together for quite a while until the layers become dry enough to separate and allow warm air to circulate.
 That slows the drying time, wasting time and energy.

 I’ve tested drying times with and without wool dryer balls, and the results are quite amazing.
-Wool dryer balls cut at least 25% off the time to dry a load of laundry, saving time and energy.
+Wool dryer balls—either store-bought or homemade—cut at least 25% off the time to dry a load of laundry, saving time and energy.
 I have also found these balls stuck tightly in the long sleeve of a tee-shirt and the pocket of a pair of jeans.
 They work their way into tight spaces and that’s what makes them so awesome.

 Because dryer balls also agitate against the fibers in clothes and linens, everything feels softer coming out of the dryer.
-And used properly (coming up), they also take care of static cling.
+And used properly they also take care of static cling.

-Here’s a great way that you can continue to use your favorite commercial softener product if no one is showing signs of allergy, while drastically cutting the cost:
+Here’s a great way that you can continue to use your favorite commercial softener product if no one in the family is showing signs of allergy, while at the same time drastically cutting the cost.

 Mix 1 part liquid fabric softener with 3 parts distilled water (for example 1/3 cup fabric softener and 1 cup water) and pour it into a spray bottle.
 Spray the inside of your dryer before tossing your clothes in the dryer.
 This will make that bottle of softener seem to last forever.
 Just that small amount will soften and fragrance an entire load of laundry.